jasnow/awesome-ruby-security-advisories/FAQ/Rules-Of-Road.md

 ## CONTEXT: Field: url
  * PREFERENCE: Probably covered by "spec" tests/starts with "http"
  * CHOICES: N/A
+ * SPECIAL NOTE: PR#613 Postmodern Feedback: [The primary url: should ideally point to a web page with the advisory information, that explains the impact. how to upgrade, etc. It's probably not very user-friendly to link to raw GitHub code or commit diffs.
+If no other suitable URL exists for the advisory, perhaps we could link to the https://rubysec.com page for the advisory?]
  * EXAMPLE(S):
 ```
 url: https://github.com/unpoly/unpoly-rails/security/advisories/GHSA-m875-3xf6-mf78